 The holders came closest to the exit, needing extra time to beat debutants Cape Verde 3-2 in Miami.
 Lionel Messi opened the scoring, but Cape Verde equalised twice, the second a curling strike that was among the goals of the tournament.

-Cristian Romero’s header, deflected in late in extra time, spared Argentina what would have been one of the biggest upsets in World Cup history.
+Cristian Romero’s extra-time header, deflected in off Diney Borges for an own goal, spared Argentina what would have been one of the biggest upsets in World Cup history.
 Colombia had a calmer night, beating Ghana 1-0 through Jhon Arias.

 The fixtures this weekend

 Paraguay open the region’s Round of 16 against France in Philadelphia on Saturday, followed by Brazil against Norway in New Jersey on Sunday.
-Mexico then host England at the Azteca on Monday, the host nation’s marquee night.
+Mexico then host England on Monday, the host nation’s marquee night.

 Argentina and Colombia play on Tuesday, with Argentina facing Egypt in Atlanta and Colombia meeting the Switzerland-Algeria winner.
 The quarterfinals begin on Thursday.